-" This is why Kali, Escrima, Arnis kids classes is great in building children's hand & eye coordination "
+Why Kali, Escrima, Arnis kids classes are great for building children's hand & eye coordination

-If you have not had any experience with the Filipino martial arts sometimes called Escrima, Arnis or Kali, you might think that it is a worthless skill to be proficient with weaponry in today's society.
+If you have not had any experience with the Filipino martial arts, you might think that it is a worthless skill to be proficient with weaponry in today's society.

 After all, no one is ever going to attack you with a sword, right?

 Of course your child will never fight anyone with a stick or sword, but we don't train in weapons to be able to defend against a weapon attack.

 So often students quit before having made any progress class.
 Or sometimes they deceive themselves into thinking I got my first belt, now I can quit.
 It is only through rigorous and ongoing training that people see the benefits in their lives.

 Gaining benefits like self-discipline, flexibility, and focus is part of gaining skill in martial arts.
 You gain these things incrementally over time.
 If you just improve 1% per day you are well above average and on your way to becoming a phenomenal martial artist.